josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/⚖️_architecture_of_complicity.md

 ---

-## 👑 I. Downward Flow of Responsibility
+## 👑 Downward Flow of Responsibility

 Most modern legal systems are structured to prioritise: